Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Introduction

 Taking advantage of the amount and quality of data available from {\it Gaia}, now it is possible to detect fainter spiral structures than ever before. \citet{Pantaleoni2021} used {\it Gaia} and Alma data for OB stars and found a new structure, which extends diagonally from the Local arm towards the Perseus arm, that they dubbed the Cepheus spur.

 Although the Galactic spiral structure has been characterised through the overdensities and increased signals of its different tracers, they are also observable in the kinematics of the stellar and gaseous disc components.
-It is well known that, as they sweep the disc, spiral arms (along with the bar) trigger anisotropies in the velocities of stars, as can be observed in the solar neighbourhood \citep[e.g][]{Antoja2011,Hunt2018,Barros2020}.
-Mapping the kinematics of stars in barred spiral galaxy models, \citet{Roca-Fabrega2013} found that the velocity ellipsoid vertex deviation follows the density peak of the spirals.
+It is well known that, as they sweep the disc, spiral arms (along with the bar) trigger anisotropies in the velocities of stars, as can be observed in the solar neighbourhood \citep[e.g][]{Antoja2011,Siebert2012,Hunt2018,Barros2020}.
+Mapping the kinematics of stars in barred spiral galaxy models, \citet{Roca-Fabrega2014} found that the velocity ellipsoid vertex deviation follows the density peak of the spirals.
 Using high quality disc kinematics and distances of red clump stars, \citep{Eilers2020} found the response and location of the Galactic spiral arms.

 In this work, we used the full phase-space information based on radial velocities and astrometry (parallaxes and proper motions) available in the Gaia Early Data Release 3 \citep[EDR3;][]{Gaia2021}.
-We selected a sample of 651,164 disc stars to compute the local variations from circular rotation, $\Delta V(R,\phi)=V(R,\phi)- V_c(R)$, where $V$ is the rotation velocity and $V_c$ the circular velocity.
+We selected a sample of 651,164 disc stars to compute the local deviations from axisymmetric rotation, $\Delta V(R,\phi)=V(R,\phi)- V_{\it avg}(R)$, where $V$ is the rotation velocity and $V_{\it avg}$ is the axisymmetrically averaged rotation velocity.
 We find that a $x-y$ map coloured by the local $\Delta V$ values displays several large-scale spiral structures.
 Our analysis shows that some of these kinematic spirals correlate with two of the four MW’s major spiral arms, while some others are clear inter-arm regions.

 This paper is organised as follows.
 In Sec. \ref{sec:data} we describe the data sample.
-Then, in Sec. \ref{sec:DV} we analyse the rotation velocity structure projected in the Galactic plane, and find several large-scale spirals.
-Similarly, in Secs. \ref{sec:radial} and \ref{sec:vertical} we show the kinematic structures found in radial and vertical velocities, respectively.
+In Sec. \ref{sec:results}, we analyse kinematic maps of the rotational, radial, and vertical components, where we find several large-scale kinematic spirals, including counterparts to the Perseus and Sagittarius-Carina arms.
 Finally, a discussion and conclusions of our results are presented in Sec. \ref{discussion}.